gmi22/mybudgetapp/README.md

 ### Description

-mybudgetapp is a full-stack web application for individuals who want a hands on approch to their personal financial budget and expanse tracking.
+mybudget app is a full-stack web application for individuals who want a hands on approach to their personal financial budget and expense tracking.

 ### Links